fbpx

 Taking a critical look at the whole process, vampire attacks can even be seen as positive.
 They lead to fiercer competition between projects and force them to innovate and make improvements.

 In practice, many projects that follow this practice offer nothing new.
 They are no better than competitors.
 Therefore, even vampire attacks have had to evolve.
-They currently no longer offer one type of incentive to users, but an entire range with the emphasis on keeping them!
+They currently no longer offer one type of incentive to users but a whole range with the emphasis on keeping them!